 For general pastoral and well-being matters, your first point of contact is your child's form tutor.
-Please send written communications to your child's form tutor through their school planner.
+You can do this by written communications to your child's form tutor, via email to admin@holycross.lancs.sch.uk or through the Synergy App.